Raymond James Tower

 Raymond James Tower is a 21-story skyscraper and is the second tallest building in Memphis, Tennessee.
 The building is located at the corner of North Front Street and Jefferson Avenue and South Main Street.
 It is 403.0 ft tall, including a 61.0 ft spire, and has 334668 sqft of office space.

-It is currently owned by Orlando, Florida based Parkway Properties, which has owned the building since 1997.
+It was owned by Orlando, Florida based Parkway Properties, which had owned the building since 1997 until 2016.
 The company once owned six other buildings in Memphis, but has since sold them off.
 As of July 2008, the building was 100% occupied.

 Structure

 The building is clad in carmen red flame cut and polished granite, and is topped with a 61-foot spire, which is a distinctive feature of the Memphis skyline.

 In a nod to the past, the four giant stone griffins — a mythological creature with the body of a lion and the wings and head of an eagle - that adorned the former Hotel King Cotton are displayed in the atrium of the Raymond James Tower.